Narcissism: Celebrity

 Celebrity narcissism (sometimes referred to as acquired situational narcissism) is a form of narcissism that develops in late adolescence or adulthood, brought on by wealth, fame and the other trappings of celebrity.
 Celebrity narcissism develops after childhood, and is triggered and supported by the celebrity-obsessed society.
 Fans, assistants and tabloid media all play into the idea that the person really is vastly more important than other people, triggering a narcissistic problem that might have been only a tendency, or latent, and helping it to become a full-blown personality disorder.
 "Robert Millman says that what happens to celebrities is that they get so used to people looking at them that they stop looking back at other people."
 In its most extreme presentation and symptoms, it is indistinguishable from narcissistic personality disorder, differing only in its late onset and its environmental support by large numbers of fans.
-"The lack of social norms, controls, and of people centering them makes these people believe they're invulnerable", so that the person may suffer from unstable relationships, substance abuse or erratic behaviors.
+"The lack of social norms, controls, and of people centering them makes these people believe they're invulnerable".